The Green-Wood Cemetery 40.658° N -73.9941° W

 field trip

 Ride our historic trolley to visit the monuments of both famous and unknown historical figures who identified (or might identify today) as part of the LGBTQ community.
-Explore their fascinating stories, see how they are memorialized at Green-Wood, and consider how gender expression and sexuality impacted their lives and legacies.
+Explore their stories, see how they are memorialized at Green-Wood, and consider how gender expression and sexuality impacted their lives and legacies.

 Starting Location: Main Entrance, Prospect Park West Entrance, Fort Hamilton Parkway Entrance, or 34th Street Entrance.
 Please indicate your preferred starting location at the time of booking.